Fulwing/Fulwe/README.md

 6. **Message Control with Kafka:**
    - Implement Kafka for efficient message control, facilitating real-time communication and notifications on the platform.

-These future plans reflect our commitment to creating a user-friendly, scalable, and dynamic platform that serves the evolving needs of our community.
-We look forward to continued growth and engagement as Fulwe becomes a central hub for second-hand goods trading in our college and county.
+These future plans reflect my commitment to creating a user-friendly, scalable, and dynamic platform that serves the evolving needs of our community.
+I look forward to continued growth and engagement as Fulwe becomes a central hub for second-hand goods trading in our college and county.